uxmal/reko/doc/style.md

 # Reko coding style document

 This document formalizes the programming style conventions in use in the Reko project.
-When many contributors make changes to a shared codebase it becomes to state the coding conventions in use to avoid unneccesary merge conflicts and disputes.
+When many contributors make changes to a shared codebase it becomes necessary to state the coding conventions in use to avoid unneccesary merge conflicts and disputes.
 None of these rules are absolute, but in general please adhere to these style rules unless you have a very good reason not to.

 ### Formatting
 Indentation in the source code is written with spaces, not tabs.
 Indentation stops are 4 spaces.